 starts to back up.
 Looking down the road, you realize that there is a

 DUI checkpoint ahead.
-You’re nervous because you had a couple of drinks
+You’re nervous because you had a few drinks at

 and avoid the checkpoint altogether.
 Do you take the opportunity or not?